Your hosts are TONY SCHIAVONE, MIKE TENAY, and LARRY

 making his presence felt with an Apocalypse on Page, it was Hogan

 and Rodman scoring the pinfall for the win.
-These clips,
+These clips, incidentally,

 pretty much captured EVERY manoeuvre performed in this match (4),